luskaner/aoe2DELanServer/launcher-common/README.md

 # Launcher Common

-This module contains the code used by multiple `launcher*` modules.
+This module contains the code used by all internal `launcher-*` modules.

+**No guarantees are given for the stability of the API.**